Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 You don't need to do anything else! :smile: You can check out the [wiki articles](https://github.com/SexualRhinoceros/MusicBot/wiki/Commands-list "Commands list") to find out how to use your bot. :grin:

-### 3.a: Running the bot in a Screen
+### 4: Running the bot in a Screen

 Running the bot in a screen allows you to close Terminal without it shutting down the bot.
 If you don't run the bot in a screen, closing Terminal will cancel the bots operations and disconnect it from Discord.
 Screen simply allows you to close Terminal with out this happening.
 **(This is an optional step that is only for user preference.
 You don't have to do this.)**

+To make your life easier, this is best performed by keeping your MusicBot's folder on the desktop.

 If your bot is currently running cancel its operations by pressing `Ctrl+C` before continuing on to these steps.

-If you aren't already in a the music bots folder through Terminal go ahead and repeat these steps (if your Terminal line looks like this `Name-MacBook-Pro:MusicBot-review Username$` or similar, skip to "Run this to make a `screen` console):
+If you aren't already in a the music bots folder through Terminal go ahead and perform these steps (if your Terminal line looks like this `Name-MacBook-Pro:MusicBot-review Username$` or similar, skip to "Run this to make a `screen` console"):

     cd desktop
     cd MusicBot-review